 The events will take place on Microsoft Teams and each will last an hour.
 We’ll start with a 10-minute presentation on seasonal fire safety advice, followed by a general discussion and question and answer session.

-Is there something you’d really like to find out about?
-Share your questions in advance by emailing PressOfficer@dsfire.gov.uk
+If there is something you’d really like to find out about, you can share your questions in advance by emailing PressOfficer@dsfire.gov.uk

 If you're having a problem joining, please call us on 01392 719999.